Český Krumlov: Ecclesiastical buildings

 The Český Krumlov Synagogue is an Art Nouveau building with Neo-Romanesque features.
-It was built in 1908 and abolished in 1938.
-Today it serves to cultural purposes.
+It was built in 1908 and closed in 1938.
+Today it is used for cultural purposes.

+Lazebnický Bridge

+Lazebnický Bridge connects the Latrán area and the Old Town.
+Its current design probably dates from 1834.
+The bridge stands on a central pillar and two stone abutments that hold the steel structure.
+The bridge is decorated with a statue of St. John of Nepomuck and a cross.

 Museums

 Český Krumlov has a museum and gallery dedicated to the painter Egon Schiele, who lived in the town, the Egon Schiele Art Centrum.
 In the town centre there is a museum dedicated to the semi-precious gemstone moldavite.

-Other museums include Castle Museum with the Castle Tower, Regional Museum in Český Krumlov, Museum of Marionettes, Wax Figures Museum, Museums of Torture Law, Český Krumlov Monasteries Museum, Museum Fotoateliér Seidel (a museum of photography), or Museum of Historical Motorcycles.
+Other museums include Castle Museum with the Castle Tower, Regional Museum in Český Krumlov, Museum of Marionettes, Wax Figures Museum, Museums of Torture Law, Český Krumlov Monasteries Museum, Museum Fotoateliér Seidel (a museum of photography) and Museum of Historical Motorcycles.

 In popular culture

 Český Krumlov has been used for locations in movies and TV series such as The Adventures of Pinocchio (1996), The Scarlet Pimpernel (1999), Hostel (2005), and The Illusionist (2006).